JHIH-LEI/Adventure_game/README.md

 # Adventure_game
-Udacity Intro to programming Python Project
+(This is my Udacity Intro to programming Python Project) You are an adventurer, facing two choices, a house and a cave, and see if you can win from the game!